AbstractMachinesLab/crane/docs/README.md

 Typically we reach outside of our usual BEAM build tools to pack our released code, but, whether you're running kubernetes or docker-compose, you're likely running your code in a container.
-Crane aims to **support distroless containerized releases** without even depending on Docker.
+Zap aims to **support distroless containerized releases** without even depending on Docker.

 #### Hermetic

-Crane aims to support **fully reproducible builds**, including deterministic container images, to **support differential deployments**.
+Zap aims to support **fully reproducible builds**, including deterministic container images, to **support differential deployments**.
 So if the source hasn't changed, the image hash shouldn't either.
 Whatever CI deploys should have the exact same hash that you came up with in your machine.

-This means that Crane won't let system-wide pre-installed tools do any work, and it will manage and version any language toolchains necessaries to do these builds.
+This means that Zap won't let system-wide pre-installed tools do any work, and it will manage and version any language toolchains necessaries to do these builds.
 If it doesn't right now, it is just a matter of time until it does.

-In fact, Crane will be distributed as a single binary, compiled for several architectures.
+In fact, Zap will be distributed as a single binary, compiled for several architectures.
 So you don't even need to have the BEAM installed to use it.